How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Abstract

 \section{Abstract}

-Quantum networks (QNs) enable the transfer of qubits between distant nodes using quantum teleportation, which reproduces a qubit state at a remote location by consuming a shared Bell pair.
-After teleportation, qubits are stored in quantum memories, where decoherence progressively degrades their quantum states.
-This degradation is quantified by the fidelity, defined as the overlap between the stored quantum state and the ideal target state.
-Some quantum applications (QApps) require the teleportation of multiple qubits and can only operate if all teleported qubits simultaneously maintain a fidelity above a given threshold.
-In this paper, we study how many qubits can be teleported under such fidelity-constrained operation in a two-node QN.
-To that end, we define a QApp-level reliability metric as the probability that all end-to-end Bell pairs satisfy the target fidelity upon completion of the multi-qubit teleportation stage.
-We design a Monte Carlo–based simulator that captures stochastic Bell-pair generation, Quantum Repeater (QR)-assisted entanglement distribution, and fidelity degradation.
-Fiber-based and terrestrial free-space optical (FSO) quantum links and representative NV-center- and trapped-ion-based quantum memories are considered.
+Quantum networks (QNs) enable qubit transfer between distant nodes through quantum teleportation, which reconstructs a quantum state at a remote node by consuming a shared Bell pair.
+In multi-qubit quantum applications (QApps), the teleported qubits may need to remain stored in quantum memories until execution can start, while decoherence progressively reduces their fidelity with respect to the ideal target state.
+Such QApps can operate only if all teleported qubits simultaneously satisfy a minimum fidelity threshold.
+In this paper, we study how many qubits can be teleported under this fidelity-constrained operation in a two-node QN.
+To this end, we define a QApp-level reliability metric as the probability that all end-to-end Bell pairs satisfy the target fidelity when the multi-qubit teleportation stage is completed.
+We then develop a Monte Carlo simulator that captures stochastic Bell-pair generation, Quantum Repeater (QR)-assisted entanglement distribution, and fidelity degradation.
+The analysis considers fiber-based and terrestrial free-space optical (FSO) quantum links, as well as representative NV-center- and trapped-ion-based quantum memories.
 Results show that memory coherence is the main scalability bottleneck under stringent fidelity targets, while parallel entanglement generation is essential for multi-qubit teleportation.